These Matcha Almond Flour Brownies are made with almond flour and a few ingredients. They’re nutty, earthy and not too sweet.

 Mix everything together and bake.
 How easy is that?!

 It’s a small-batch recipe that you can whip up in a loaf pan.

 The brownies taste like a cake, but a bit nuttier, as my son quipped.
 Leave it to him with the tasting nuances.

-- butter: unsalted butter, melted; don’t use oil for these brownies
+- butter: unsalted butter, melted; don’t use vegetable oil for these brownies

 - granulated sugar: adds sweetness to the brownies and helps develop that crust on the top

 - sea salt: helps balance the flavours in the brownies

 - vanilla extract: use a good quality pure vanilla extract

 - matcha: use a high quality matcha powder for the best flavour and colour

 - almond flour: also known as ground almond flour; it is just almonds processed finely